FDio/csit/resources/job_specs/report_iterative/3n-snr/vpp-ndrpdr-00.md

 1c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4base
 2c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4base
 4c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4base
-##### ethip4-ip4scale20k
-1c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale20k
-2c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale20k
-4c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale20k
 ##### ethip4-ip4scale20k-rnd
 1c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 2c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 4c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+##### ethip4-ip4scale200k-rnd
+1c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale200k-rnd
+2c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale200k-rnd
+4c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale200k-rnd
+##### ethip4-ip4scale2m-rnd
+1c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
+2c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
+4c AND 64b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
 ## ./ip4_tunnels
 ### intel-e822cq
 #### dpdk-vfio-pci